jdeokkim/jmprof/README.md

 # jmprof

-A tiny memory profiler for GNU/Linux.
+A tiny heap profiler for GNU/Linux.

 ## Prerequisites